 5.30 to 6.30 pm.

-Lively audio-visual presentations held at the museum four nights each week with different topics.
-With COVID social distancing rules, the audience is limited to just ten people, so it may be best to book ahead.
+Lively audio-visual presentations held at the museum two nights each week.
+With COVID social distancing rules, the audience is limited to just 12 people, so it may be best to book ahead.

-Sunday – General Introduction, geology, flora, fauna, marine life and climate change.
+Monday – General Introduction, geology, flora, fauna, marine life, conservation wins and challenges, walk tracks.

 Special week-long tours